kwmlodozeniec/yojenkins/dev_things/tutorial_videos/overview.md

         - build monitoring
         - account administration
         - secondary node configuration

-2. Why `yojenkins`?
-   - Use it for convenience
+        - ...and much much more

+2. **Some of the reasons to use `yojenkins` include**
+   - Convenience
-   - Because the Jenkins server UI can slow
+   - Jenkins server UI can slow
-   - For automation and scripting
+   - Automation and scripting
-   - Build monitoring
+   - Love for the terminal!

-5. Quick demo
+5. **Quick demo**
+    - Jenkins server running locally inside a Docker container that was quickly set up with `yojenkins`
     - Show terminal and ui side by side
     - Menu navigation
     - There are definitely many more yojenkins commands to show you, however, this is a quick demo

+    - Show each command

     - A few sample commands
         - Create a folder - `yojenkins folder create`
         - Create a job - `yojenkins job create`
         - Start a job - `yojenkins job build`
         - Follow buld logs - `yojenkins build logs ..... --follow`
         - Monitor a build - `yojenkins build monitor .... --sound`
+        - Delete the folder - `yojenkins folder delete`
     - Show the menu
         - `yojenkins`